mihaur/node-express-template/README.md

 ![GitHub Actions CI][github-action-nodejs-ci-url]
 [![Coverage Status][coveralls-badge-url]][coveralls-repo-url]

-Simple Node.js server with GitHub Actions build, babel, minimal tooling (nodemon, standard), and mocha tests.
+Node.js API server/backend build with [Express.js][expressjs-url], GitHub Actions build, babel, minimal tooling (nodemon, standard), and mocha tests.
 Can be used as a template to quickly bootstrap yor Node.js server projects.

 ## All features

 * automatic reloading using [nodemon][nodemon-url]
 * linting and fixing using [standard][standard-url]
-* git pre-commit hooks using [husky][husky-url] and [lint-staged][lint-staged-url]
+* git pre-commit hooks using [husky][husky-url] and [lint-stagehttps://expressjs.com/https://expressjs.com/d][lint-staged-url]
 * latest ECMAScript2015+ support using [babel 7][babel-url]
 * unit and integration tests using [mocha][mocha-url]
 * coverage tests using [nyc][nyc-url]